Sanbase Alerts Use Cases

 whale-chart-2

-Setting up a Whale Transaction Alert
+Setting Up a Whale Transaction Alert

 alert-select-asset

-Go to the metrics and select preferred Whale Transactions from the On-Chain set of metrics
+Navigate to the metrics section and choose your preferred 'Whale Transactions' from the On-Chain metrics set.

 alert-select-metrics-1